When You Are Not Naturally Organised

-One of the biggest changes I made was deciding that I wanted my home to be a beautiful and simpler place to live in.
+One of the biggest changes I made was deciding that I wanted my home to be a beautiful and simple place to live in.
 That is, transforming the ugly and chaotic things about my home to be something of beauty and with creativity… what ever my constraints.
-In directly, I learnt new organisational skills.

-For example; this was my ugly 30 year old kitchen with no pantry.
-Check out the amazing new kitchen here.
+This was my ugly 35 year old kitchen with no pantry.
+Check out my amazing new kitchen reno.

 Paint Can Change The World

-It was on a holiday to gorgeous sunny Cairns in the middle of winter 2 years ago, that I got a very clear picture of what this organised with less stuff life could look like.
+It was on a holiday to gorgeous sunny Cairns in the middle of winter, that I got a very clear picture of what this organised with less stuff life could look like.
 It involved my daughter, who was 9 at the time.

 There was so much less stuff to deal with and I loved it!

 This has become a very clear picture for me now of what I want my home and life to be like!
-Less clutter, and beautiful and functional systems in place.
-I’m getting there… 🙂
+Less clutter, beautiful and functional systems in place.
+I’m getting there.

 - The Crazy Thing I Did This Year